jarcher/ocp-simple-labs/README.md

 OpenShift Container Platform Workshop
 ===============================================

-Workshop on the OpenShift Container Platform for the AppChats series
+Workshop on the OpenShift Container Platform

 ## Table of Contents